-After rigging up the entrance with a tape ladder and rope for self belay and lowering of dive gear, I descended into the doline and headed for the blocked crawlway.
-Mentally prepared for an encounter with a venomous snake in the cave, I dressed in full coveralls, boots, gloves and dug out the hole with a folding army shovel which was also the first line of defence against any up-close, venomous snake encounters.
-The rubble was dug away until it was big enough to slide down through and I cautiously lowered myself in, making plenty of noise on the way.
-A small chamber big enough to sit up in leads down through a partially blocked crawlway which again had to be excavated to enable access to the lake chamber below.
-Finally, what a beautiful sight for a sore cave diver's eyes - a 7m long x 3m wide x 1m high room full of deep, dark, crystal clear water.
-Next Step: dive gear!
+After rigging up the entrance with a tape ladder and rope for self belay and lowering of dive gear, Paul descended into the doline and headed for the blocked crawl-way.
+Mentally prepared for an encounter with a venomous snake in the cave, Paul dressed in full coveralls, boots and gloves and dug out the hole with a folding army shovel which was also the first line of defence against any up-close venomous snake encounters.
+The rubble was dug away until it was big enough to slide down through and Paul cautiously lowered himself in, making plenty of noise on the way.
+A small chamber big enough to sit up in, leads down through a partially blocked crawl-way which again had to be excavated to enable access to the lake chamber below.
+Finally, what a beautiful sight for a sore cave diver's eyes-a 7m long x 3m wide x 1m high room full of deep, dark, crystal clear water.
+Next step: dive gear!